Key takeaways

 • Knowing where you are along the continuum helps you anticipate what’s coming next and prepare accordingly.

-A startup is launched to evolve an idea with the potential for significant business opportunity and impact.
-Sometimes the idea is a flash of insight, but more often it begins with extensive development of an idea or solution to a meaningful problem that has an identifiable market.
+An early-stage startup is launched to evolve an idea with the potential for significant business opportunity and impact.
+Sometimes the idea is a flash of insight, but more often, it begins with extensive development of an idea or solution to a meaningful problem with an identifiable market.
+This phase often involves forming a small, committed team working toward launching the initial product.

 Sometimes the idea is a flash of insight, but more often it begins with the extensive development of an idea or a solution to a meaningful problem.